tenstorrent/pytorch2.0_ttnn/README.md

 # Add a model test
 If you want to record run time metrics for a model or test, include a Pytest fixture named `record_property` as a parameter and set the "model_name" key.
 If you also want to compile the model with torch_ttnn backend, set the "torch_ttnn" key to a tuple in this order `(model, test_inputs, outputs)`. "model_name" still needs to be set.
-See the example code snippet below.
-Currently, only `torch.nn.Module` models with a `forward` function are supported.
+See the example code snippet below. `torch.nn.Module` models with `generate` method is supported.
 ```python
 def Model(torch.nn.Module):
     def forward(self, x):